subhash-karthik/subhash-karthik.github.io/_posts/2018-04-01-winequality.md

     ## [1] 0.6452647

-As we expect, the training error goes down monotonically as the model gets bigger, but not so for the validation error.The cross-validated method results in a 7 variable model,similar to the mallow *C*<sub>*p*</sub> approach.Lets check out the coefficients of the best model.
+As we expect, the training error goes down monotonically as the model gets bigger, but not so for the validation error.
+The cross-validated method results in a 7 variable model, similar to the mallow *C*<sub>*p*</sub> approach.
+Lets check out the coefficients of the best model.

 ``` r
 best.train=regsubsets(quality~.,data=wine_train,nvmax=11,method="forward")